Meet our latest VOZWoman, Dee Poku-Spalding – a social entrepreneur who was born in the UK and raised between London and Accra.

 I’ve heard so many stories of women founders hiding their pregnancies from potential investors or who went back to work too soon after giving birth to prove they had what it takes.
 If you work for yourself and are in a position to, take all the time you need.
 There’s no judgement and every pregnancy is different.

 And don’t buy into the ‘hustle porn’ that’s all over social media - the fetishization of entrepreneurs overworking themselves.
 It’s not true and it’s not realistic.
 The best entrepreneurs work smart.

 Overall, we just need to see more realistic depictions in the media of mothers who work, with the highs and the lows.
 And those in a position to, should lead by example.

 You’ve written about the problem of father shaming on your blog.
 How can women support men in building a more empowered culture of masculinity?

 It starts early, with how we raise our sons.
 We have to teach boys that it’s ok to express emotion.
 That it’s ok to cry.
 But we also have to model the right behaviors.
-They should ideally see their fathers contributing equally to housework and childcare.
-And as mothers we must stop feeling guilty about going out to work or loving our careers, and instead remember that we’re providing our children with positive examples of women who work outside the home and contribute financially to the household.
+Boys should ideally see their fathers contributing equally to housework and childcare.
+And as mothers we must never feel guilty about going out to work or loving our careers, and instead remember that we’re providing our children with positive examples of women who work outside the home and contribute financially to the household.

 How does climate change play into your current thinking?

-Marginalized communities will pay the highest price for global warming so it makes me so frustrated I see those in positions of power and influence stand by and do nothing.
+Marginalized communities will pay the highest price for global warming so it makes me so angry when those in positions of power stand by and do nothing.
 I try to play my part as an individual, removing as much plastic as possible from our home and trying never to use plastic bottles or bags.
 And we just started composting.
 From a clothing perspective, I’m also buying less overall, and focusing more on vintage and borrowing.
 It’s going to take all of us - both changing our personal habits as well as putting real pressure on world leaders to act.